Tyler Cameron’s Shirtless Photo Has His ‘Bachelorette’ Co-Stars Headed To The Gym

 Tyler Cameron has been making headlines for his rumored romance with supermodel Gigi Hadid, but he has some red hot modeling shots of his own.
 The Bachelorette hunk posted a new modeling photo to Instagram as he noted that he was told to just act “natural.”
 If “natural” means posing shirtless with a smoldering look on his face, then he nailed it.

-The photo, taken by New York City fashion photographer Harol Baez, features Hannah Brown’s bare-chested rejected Bachelorette runner-up wearing jeans with a white t-shirt flipped over his shoulder.
+The photo, taken by New York City fashion photographer Harol Baez, features Hannah Brown’s bare-chested Bachelorette runner-up wearing jeans with a white t-shirt slung over his shoulder.
 The shirtless shot shows off Cameron’s muscular arms and six-pack abs, and it received a lot of traction on Instagram.

 Several of Cameron’s Bachelorette co-stars and other alums from the ABC reality franchise hit the comments section to remark on the pic.